tgbugs/docs.sparc.science/pages/data_submission/submmit_data2.md

 ## Steps for submitting a dataset

-{% include image.html file="sparc_workflow.png" alt="workflow" %}
-Dataset submission is required within 30 days of completing a project milestone (according to the [SPARC Material Sharing Policy](https://commonfund.nih.gov/sparc/materialsharing)).
+This documentation only applies to investigators that are funded throught the NIH SPARC effort.
+Each investigator has user-credentials under the account *SPARC Consortium* on the DAT-Core.
+All datasets that are SPARC related should be submitted to this account even though the investigator might have an separate *private* Blackfynn account.
+Dataset submission is required within 30 days of completing a project milestone (according to the [SPARC Material Sharing Policy](https://commonfund.nih.gov/sparc/materialsharing)). {% include image.html file="sparc_workflow.png" alt="workflow" %}

 ### 1. Creating a draft dataset
 There are a couple of easy steps to submit a dataset:

-1. Create a dataset on the DAT-Core by clicking the `New Dataset` button in the top-right corner of the DAT-Core webapplication and provide a **Dataset Name** and a short **Dataset Subtitle** describing the dataset.
+1. Create a dataset on the DAT-Core (*SPARC Consortium* account on Blackfynn) by clicking the `New Dataset` button in the top-right corner of the webapplication and provide a **Dataset Name** and a short **Dataset Subtitle** describing the dataset.
 Then, click on `Create Dataset`. {% include image.html file="dataset_list_datcore.png" alt="workflow" %} You now created a *private* dataset that only you, as the dataset owner, can see.

 2. Change the ownership of the dataset to the PI of the lab.
 This is a SPARC requirement and ensures that the PI is the only person who can publish the dataset.
 To do this, click on the `Permissions` tab, and add the PI to your dataset as a *manager*.
 Then click on the `manager` label next to his/her name and select `Make Owner`.
 You will no longer be the owner of the dataset, but still have *manager* permissions. {% include image.html file="dataset_permissions.png" alt="workflow" %}